danielsobrado/CCDAK-Exam-Questions/CLI/Questions1.md

 ## Question 7

+**Question:**
 How can you describe the configuration of a topic named "test" using the Kafka CLI?

-- A. kafka-topics.sh --describe --topic test --zookeeper localhost:2181
+A. kafka-topics.sh --describe --topic test --zookeeper localhost:2181

-- B. kafka-topics.sh --describe --topic test --bootstrap-server localhost:9092
+B. kafka-topics.sh --describe --topic test --bootstrap-server localhost:9092

-- C. kafka-configs.sh --describe --entity-type topics --entity-name test --zookeeper localhost:2181
+C. kafka-configs.sh --describe --entity-type topics --entity-name test --zookeeper localhost:2181

-- D. kafka-configs.sh --describe --entity-type topics --entity-name test --bootstrap-server localhost:9092
+D. kafka-configs.sh --describe --entity-type topics --entity-name test --bootstrap-server localhost:9092

 **Answer:** D

-**Explanation:**
+## Explanation

 To describe the configuration of a topic, you should use the `kafka-configs.sh` command with the `--describe` option.
 The `--entity-type` option should be set to "topics", and the `--entity-name` option should be set to the name of the topic.
 The `--bootstrap-server` option is used to specify the Kafka broker(s) to connect to, while `--zookeeper` is deprecated.

+**Option A**: This is incorrect for two reasons:
+1. It uses `kafka-topics.sh` instead of `kafka-configs.sh`
+2. It uses the deprecated `--zookeeper` option

+**Option B**: While this uses the correct `--bootstrap-server` option, it still uses `kafka-topics.sh` which shows topic metadata but not configuration properties.

+**Option C**: This uses the correct tool (`kafka-configs.sh`) but with the deprecated `--zookeeper` option, which should not be used in current Kafka versions.

 ## Question 8